Hard Painful Knot on the Bottom of My Foot [Causes & Best Treatment]

 - They are usually near foot joints.

-- The most common are the big toe joint, the middle of the foot and the ankle.
+- The most common is the big toe joint, the middle of the foot, and the ankle.

 - These are usually not dangerous.

 - Outside of the foot, bumps are also very common.

 - They can be both on the outside and the bottom of the foot.